Camping Catalonia

 Mobile home rental in Catalonia

 One of the great pleasures of camping holidays in Catalonia is the fact that nature and the sea are both on your doorstep.
-So rent a mobile home with all the mod cons, featuring a well-equipped kitchen, garden furniture, spas (at some!), and located in theme-based areas that really make sure you’re getting away from it all!
+So rent a mobile home in Catalonia with all the comforts of home, including a well-equipped kitchen, garden furniture and, in some cases, a spa, located in themed areas offering a complete change of scenery!
 The region’s campsites also have spacious and shady pitches, perfect for setting up your tent, caravan or campervan.
 You’ll wake up to the gentle sound of the waves and go to sleep beneath a star-filled sky.
 Whatever your accommodation choice, you’ll be surrounded by verdant nature, just the thing for relaxing and discovering new places!

 Camping in Catalonia also provides an opportunity to chill out and recharge those batteries!
 Our campsites have swimming pools with water slides, multisports areas, restaurants and other facilities that’ll mean you can really make the most of your holiday.
 You’ll be able to lie back beside the pool, take part in activities organised by the campsite team or just relax with a book in the shade of the trees.